 How Much Is the Trezor One?

 The Trezor One is a compact and simple device, larger than the Ledger Nano S, but still slimline, with a screen capable of displaying full length crypto addresses.
-It’s 12 grams, which makes it the lightest wallet we’ve reviewed here, and it retails for around $75, so it’s highly affordable.
+It’s 12 grams, which makes it the lightest wallet we’ve reviewed here, and it retails for around $75 or less, so it’s highly affordable.

 How Many Assets Does Trezor One Support?